 Any business looking to hire staff overseas can benefit from using an Employer of Record service.

-This includes foreign companies looking to expand their operations to a new country, startups, and businesses without a legal entity in the country.
+This includes global companies looking to expand their operations to a new country, startups, and businesses without a legal entity in the country or facing headcount freezes.

 Yes, an Employer of Record can help with benefits administration, including health insurance, retirement plans, and other employee benefits.